ringcentral/ringcentral-faq/docs/fax.md

 RingCentral supports 29 file types including PDF, TIFF, DOCX, DOC, XLSX, XLS, RTF, HTML, XML and many more.
 These are listed in the [API Developer Guide](https://developers.ringcentral.com/api-docs/) along with the accepted MIME types.

+### Are inline images supported for HTML files?

+Inline images using Data URIs in the image tag and CSS properties are not supported yet.
+To use images in HTML files, please use links.

 ### Is there a limit on fax file size?

 Fax files are limited to 20 MB or 200 pages.